Tag: south america

 Machu Picchu is one of the seven wonders of the world and even though Peru has a lot to offer, virtually all travellers flock to this citadel.
 Even though a lot of people have different feelings about the lost city, I thought it was amazing.

 The city and its history are really misinterpreted.
 First of all, the city isn’t ancient but was built in the mid-1400s by the Incas and it was actually never even completed or fully lived in.
-A lot of people imagine something like Pompeii, a city of two thousand years ago that was flourishing … Continue reading
+A lot of people imagine something like Pompeii, a city of two thousand years … Continue reading

 Tags: machu picchu, peru, sacred valley, south america